Mentryville, California

 Mentryville was an oil drilling town in the Santa Susana Mountains in Los Angeles County, California, USA.
 It was started by Charles Alexander Mentry in the 1870s around the newly discovered oil reserves in that area.
 The first oil strike was on September 26, 1876.
 The town is located at the terminus of Pico Canyon Road, four miles west of the Lyons Avenue exit from I-5 in Santa Clarita.
 It is currently a part of Stevenson Ranch.

 History

 Charles Alexander Mentry was born in France on March 27, 1847.
-In November, 1873 moved to San Francisco with his father, Peter Mentry.
-He moved to San Bernardino County to work at the Holcomb Valley Gold Mining Company.
-He moved back to San Francisco in 1874 for one year as a stock broker.
-In 1875 move to Grapevine Canyon and worked for Los Angeles Oil Company, drilling an oil well.
-He then went to work with J.G.
+In November, 1873 he moved to San Francisco with his father, Peter Mentry.
+Afterward, he briefly moved to San Bernardino County to work at the Holcomb Valley Gold Mining Company before returning to San Francisco in 1874 to work as a stock broker for a year.
+In 1875 Mentry moved to Grapevine Canyon and worked for the Los Angeles Oil Company, drilling an oil well.
+He then partnered with J.G.
 Baker and D.C.
-Scott the Pico Oil claim.
+Scott to obtain a lease resulting in what was eventually known as the Pico Oil claim.
 Mentry died in 1900 in Newhall.
 D. G. Scofield Mentry and financing oil well of the Pico Canyon Oilfield.
 In 1875 Mentry partnered with Sanford Lyon, Henry Clay Wiley and Los Angeles lawman William Jenkins.